Sister Society: Association Internationale Jacques Ellul

-Current Drift provides an open space for IJES members and associates to not drift off but rather to engage and confront the various forms of cultural drift in today’s world.
-Guest authors can submit works within a 400 to 500 word range.
+Current Drift provides an open space for IJES members and associates to address and confront the various forms of cultural drift in today’s world.
+Guest authors (who must be current IJES members) can submit works within a 500 to 600 word range.
 Each submission should engage a current issue, grounding it in at least one example, and provide some analysis by the guest author.
 References to Ellul’s thought and writings are encouraged, and links to further studies can be included.
 For those interested in longer, more in-depth studies, please review the Ellul Forum which has a separate submission system for articles.

-Since our membership is now growing worldwide, one opportunity we have to interact with each other (short of coming to our biannual IJES conferences), is to comment on new entries.
-If you are a guest author of a piece printed online, please consider following up on comments respective to your piece as a way to sustain dialogue and discussion.
+Please engage forthcoming writings with your comments, too.
+Since our membership is growing worldwide, comments on new entries provides a way for us to interact with each other.
+If you are a guest author of a Current Drift post, please consider following up on comments respective to your piece.

 “Day after day the wind blows away the pages of our calendars, our newspapers, and our political regimes, and we glide along the stream of time without any spiritual framework, without a memory, without a judgment, carried about by “all winds of doctrine” on the current of history, which is always slipping into a perpetual past.
 Now we ought to react vigorously against this slackness—this tendency to drift.
 If we are to live in this world we need to know it far more profoundly; we need to rediscover the meaning of events, and the spiritual framework which our contemporaries have lost.”